treee111/wahooMapsCreator/docs/COPY_TO_WAHOO.md

 | ELEMNT | `mapsforge-bolt.xml` | `maps/mapsforge-bolt/mapsforge-bolt.xml` |

 Device themes are described [here](TAGS_ON_MAP_AND_DEVICE.md#Device-Theme)

+# POIs
+## Copy POIs relevant files
+For having POIs displayed on your device, you need to copy the icons and a corresponding device theme on your device.
+These are the steps to follow:
+- create folder `maps/vtm-elemnt`
+- from the folder in the download/ the repo: `common_resources/vtm_theme_poi`, copy into the created folder:
+  - folder `icons` with content
+  - file `vtm-elemnt.xml`

+## Activate VTM rendering
+If you have a ROAM or BOLTv2, VTM is already the default rendering theme.
+For e.g. a BOLTv1, you need to activete VTM rendering first.

+- Create a empty file with this name `cfg_BHomeActivity_VtmMaps`
+- Copy that file to the root-folder.
+It should be on the same level as the `maps` and `factory` folder.

 # Delete temp-files and Clear Cache
 - delete all files from \ELEMNT-BOLT\USB storage\maps\temp\